 and wrestles with a feral cat, while struggling

 with a sniping nemesis and a way too

 full of erudite irreverence.

-Stay tuned for advance praise, reviews and event news.
+Stay tuned for reviews and more event news.

 Rob Reynolds has published short fiction widely,